 - Find good sources for new links – Use Link-Assistant.com to help you find prospective sources of quality links.

 - Offer your assistance – Connect with local media to get backlinks.
-They are often happy to get quality content that is relevant.
+They are often happy to get quality and relevant content.

 Site optimisation is an area that small businesses need to address regularly.
 An unresponsive site with broken links or a poor design can mean death to a business.
 Successful site optimisation focuses on search engines as well as searching customers.